Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 ---
 Title: How to find an apartment in Berlin
 Short_title: How to find an apartment
-Description: This guide shows you how to find your first apartment or flatshare in Berlin.
+Description: This guide shows you how to find your first apartment or flat share in Berlin.
 Date_created: 2017-09-20
 Date_updated: 2023-01-06
 ---